top of page

 Alan was born in Los Angeles and attended Harvard University, where he majored in biology.
 He completed medical school, internal medicine residency, and cardiology fellowship at UCSF.
 As a Sarnoff Cardiovascular Research Fellow, he worked in the lab of Bill Kaelin at the Dana-Farber Cancer Institute, studying the mechanisms of remote ischemic preconditioning in a murine model of cardiac ischemia-reperfusion.
 Alan is also a cardiologist and assistant professor at UCSF, interested in better understanding oxygen metabolism and signaling in myocardial infarction and cardiovascular disease.

-GALIH HARIBOWO, PhD
+GALIH HARIBOWO, PhD (HE/HIM)

 Postdoctoral Fellow | CIRM Fellow